 Disclosure: This page contains affiliate links.
 If you click through and purchase an item, we may earn a commission.
 See our terms of service for details.

 Websites are to businesses like foods are to humans, i.e., they’re essential.
 Since 2010, I’ve had a website in one form or another.
 I’ve also bought many domains, allowed many to expire, and even sold one for $700.

 Hosting services are necessary to get a site live on the web.
-There are hosting capabilities for different budgets and needs, including shared, VPS, dedicated, cloud, ecommerce, and managed WordPress and WooCommerce.
-I cover the types of hosting in this post.
+There are hosting plans for different budgets and needs, including shared, VPS, dedicated, cloud, ecommerce, and managed WordPress and WooCommerce.

 - Founded as “Hosting Media” in 2004